voxeet/comms-sdk-unreal/docs/docs/tutorial/common-setup.md

 ---
 sidebar_position: 3
-sidebar_label: Common tutorial setup
+sidebar_label: Common Tutorial Setup
-title: Common tutorial setup
+title: Common Tutorial Setup
 ---

 This tutorial explains how to initialize the plugin.